 Qt Quick Direct3D 12 Adaptation

-The Direct3D 12 adaptation for Windows 10 (both Win32 (
+The Direct3D 12 adaptation for Windows 10, both in Win32 (

-windows platform plugin) and UWP (
+windows platform plugin) and in UWP (

 QT_QUICK_BACKEND environment variable to

 This experimental adaptation is the first Qt Quick backend that focuses on a modern, lower-level graphics API in combination with a windowing system interface that's different from the traditional approaches used in combination with OpenGL.

 This adaptation also allows better integration with Windows, as Direct3D is the primary vendor-supported solution.
 Consequently, there are fewer problems anticipated with drivers, operations like window resizes, and special events like graphics device loss caused by device resets or graphics driver updates.

 Performance-wise, the general expectation is a somewhat lower CPU usage compared to OpenGL, due to lower driver overhead, and a higher GPU utilization with less idle time wastage.
 The backend doesn't heavily utilize threads yet, which means there are opportunities for further improvements in the future, for example to further optimize image loading.

 The D3D12 backend also introduces support for pre-compiled shaders.
 All the backend's own shaders (used by the built-in materials on which the Rectangle, Image, Text, and other QML types are built with) are compiled to D3D shader bytecode when you compile Qt.
 Applications using ShaderEffect items can choose to ship bytecode either in regular files, via the Qt resource system, or use High Level Shading Language for DirectX (HLSL) source strings.
 Unlike OpenGL, the compilation for HLSL is properly threaded, meaning shader compilation won't block the application and its user interface.